gimci/gimci/README.md

 # ![gimci](https://avatars2.githubusercontent.com/u/22726552?v=3&s=200) Gimci
 [![npm gimci](https://badge.fury.io/js/gimci.svg)](https://badge.fury.io/js/gimci) [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)]()

-*JS Natural Language Processing Module for Korean (한글 자연어처리 모듈)* [Gimci](https://gimci.github.io/) is Processing Korean with the character-based metric costs not only the amount of calculation but it also reaps the accuracy off.
-Meet the letter-based processing with the newly devised Korean-Roman rule.
+## JS Natural Language Processing Module for Korean (한글 자연어처리 모듈)
+Processing text in Korean with the character-based metric costs not only the great amount of calculation but it also reaps the quality of search off.
+Here you have a letter-based processing mechanism with the newly devised romanization rule (hangul-roman).
 Gimci is designed to boost the overall performance of Natural Language Processing models of Korean, and improve understanding of the Korean writing system in a remarkably different way.

 ## Motivation
 Hangul characters are each composed of two to three letters (constructing block, 낱자): Initial (초성), Medial (중성), Final (종성).
 Traditional langauge processing models of Hangul handled the text with the unit of character meaning it considered the total possibilities of11172.
 (Initial 19 * Medial 21 * Final 28) when dealing with the next character to come.
 This is a tremendous amount if you scale up the volume to be processed.

 Now if we can, at all, treat it by the unit of 'letter', the problem may shrink excessively.
-(Rough calculation dictates that we have40 (Standard 24 + Combined 16) possibilities to lookahead)
+(Rough calculation dictates that we have 40 (Standard 24 + Combined 16) possibilities to look ahead)

 Quite a jump in the overall performance!
 But how could we possibly achieve this?
 An idea of constructing a wholly new set of Romanization began here. it later turned out that the new rule also shed a light to a relationship between each letter of Hangul.